Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/absolute-layout.md

 # Absolute layout

 `AbsoluteLayout` allows to explicit positioning of the children components.
-The positions are defined from the top left cornet of the layout and can be set using the `View.Positions` property.
+The positions are defined from the top left corner of the layout and can be set using the `View.Positions` property.

 | Property | Type | Description |
 | --- | --- | --- |